Application Tips - Mass Media Science & Engineering Fellowship

 General application tips

 - Spell & grammar check!
+Compose your text in a word doc before pasting into the application text box.
 Also, read everything you submit aloud first (have a friend read if possible).

 - These get the most attention during the review process so choose your samples wisely.